Do you already know you want to register? If so, here is the form: http://vcfed.org/vcf-pnw/exhibitor-registration-form

 Because it’s fun …

 Want some proof?
-Check out the archived event page from last year and this collection of photos.
+Check out the archived event pages and photographs from the previous years:

 How it works